naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/boson/first-exam.md

 * association response
 * beacon

-A power-save poll frame is not a type of IEEEE management frame, it is a control frame.
+A power-save poll frame is not a type of IEEE management frame, it is a control frame.
-There are three general types of 802.11 frames, control, management and data.
+There are three general types of 802.11 frames, cont7rol, management and data.
 Each of these general types is further subdivided into several more granular subtypes.
 The 2-byte Frame Control (FC) field of the 802.11 header is used to identify the type and subtype of each frame.

 Management frames are used to manage the connection between an access point (AP) and wireless client.
 Numerous types of management frames exist, including beacons, probe responses, association requests, responses, auth requests and responses and more.
 Each has a specific duty necessary to initialize, maintain or terminate wireless transmissions between an AP and client.